srpgit/MyNFCTest/README.md

-a project deal with nfc on Android for personal use.
+a project about nfc on Android for personal use.